ChrisPortman/Grapture/README.md

 Setup
 =====

+The following steps should get you to a point where you will have the system working in a way that will be good for development.
+The idea of running it in production yet is one of pure fantasy however hopefully that idea will join us in reallity the near to mid term future.

  1. Install the required packages and perl modules.

  2. Initialise the database by running the sql script in